 - Make an emergency communications plan.
 If you listen to the news or stay up to date with local weather changes, you should have been given plenty of time to prepare for a snowstorm.
 However, in the event that your family members aren’t together when a storm hits, it’s crucial for everyone to know how to get in contact with one another and where you should meet once the weather clears.

-There are several things you should do to prepare your home and surroundings prior to a snowstorm, too, including:
+There are several things you should do to prepare your home for a snowstorm, too, including:

 - Clean up outside.
 Anything you leave outside will get lost or buried by a lot of fresh snow, so bring everything you want to protect or need access to inside as soon as possible.